UCLALibrary/feed_sinai/README.md

 ### VSCode Debugger Configuration

-To debug with VSCode, the python environment has to be created within the project directory.
+To debug with VSCode, make sure the .venv folder was created within the project directory (I think this is the uv default).

-If it exists, remove the existing setup and install in the project directory:

-- `poetry env list`
-- `poetry env remove <name of environment you want to delete>`
-- `poetry config virtualenvs.in-project true`
-- `poetry install`

 Add an appropriate `.vscode/launch.json`, this assumes you have the python debugger extension installed.